Cream horn

 A cream horn is a pastry made with flaky or puff pastry, and whipped cream.
 (An alternative version, the meringue horn, is made with meringue.)

 The horn shape is made by winding overlapping pastry strips around a conical thin sheet metallic mold.
 After baking, a spoonful of jam or fruit is added and the pastry is then filled with whipped cream.
-The pastry can also be moistened and sprinkled with sugar before baking for a sweeter, crisp finish.
+The pastry can also be moistened and sprinkled with sugar before baking for a sweeter, crispier finish.